 Most the time, though, there’s a need to clear old brush to make room for new growth.

 “I hope they clean up any major issues I left behind,” said Clint Cottrell about any interim that follows him into the service of a congregation.
-Cottrell is transitioning to a new call after a 14-year pastorate at Cypress Lake Presbyterian Church in Fort Myers, Florida, where he also served as the stated clerk of Fort Myers Presbytery.
+Cottrell is transitioning to a new call after a 14-year pastorate at Cypress Lake Presbyterian Church in Fort Myers, Florida, where he also served as the stated clerk of Peace River Presbytery.
 He said he hopes the interim who follows him will “ensure Reformed worship and leadership is in place (if not already there), break any molds created by me where I did more than I should have, help it create a vision for their new future and ensure that it is financially healthy.”

 Reflect, correct, protect and resurrect